 - Distance – the specialist facilities needed to manufacture CGTs can be located far away from the patient’s clinical setting.
 This is already a problem in places like the US and Europe, but it is even more of a challenge when other regions of the world are considered.

 - Raw materials – many of the raw materials required to produce CGTs are non-conventional, including cells taken directly from patients.
 This presents supply challenges.

 - Quality control – strict quality control procedures need to be followed throughout to prevent contamination, for example, or to maintain the right temperature and environmental conditions at all stages of the process.

 - Logistics – even the smallest logistical hiccup can have serious consequences.
 In fact, the logistical precision required to produce autologous cell therapies is practically impossible to achieve consistently and at scale using traditional manufacturing approaches.
 Chain of identity and chain of custody processes are also complex to create and manage.

 CAR T is a cell therapy where chimeric antigen receptors (CAR) enable T cells to identify and kill target cells in the body.
 There are multiple CAR T products currently approved for use in the US and other jurisdictions.
 There is also increasing evidence of the effectiveness of CAR T therapies in inducing remission in patients with cancer and autoimmune diseases.

 Despite its effectiveness and potential, the rollout of CAR T therapies has been severely limited.
 There are a number of reasons for this limited rollout, including the challenges faced by other CGT products.
-There are also CAR T-specific challenges, such as patients developing toxicities and minimal clinical response rates against solid tumours.
+There are also CAR T-specific challenges, such as patients developing toxicities and minimal clinical response rates against solid tumors.

 As with other CGTs, another major challenge to achieving widespread rollout of CAR T is the complexity and cost of manufacturing.